zivillian/ism7mqtt/README.md

 ### HomeAssistant

-There is a HomeAssistant integration at [b3nn0/hassio-addon-ism7mqtt](https://github.com/b3nn0/hassio-addon-ism7mqtt).
+There is a HomeAssistant integration available at [b3nn0/hassio-addon-ism7mqtt](https://github.com/b3nn0/hassio-addon-ism7mqtt).

 ## Firmware < 200

-The old firmware (Software < 200) uses a different port and SSL3 with cipher TLS_RSA_WITH_RC4_128_MD5 which is unsupported on all modern os.
+The old firmware (Software < 200) uses a different port and SSL3 with cipher TLS_RSA_WITH_RC4_128_MD5 which is unsupported on all modern OS.
 You can use `oldism7proxy` as a proxy between ism7mqtt and your ism.

 ## Cons